 For example, at 95% SaO2 the hypothermic patient (at 22°) would have a PaO2 of 95mmHg when measured at 37°, and 27mmHg when measured at 22° - that difference is massive.
 But the calculated oxygen content of blood varies very little - from 0.1920 to 0.1933 mls/ml.

 Thus, there is little point in correcting PaO2for temperature.
-The American Association for Respiratory Care recommended against the routine correction of blood gas samples for temperature.
+The American Association for Respiratory Care recommended against the routine correction of blood gas samples for temperature, quoting the analysis by Shapiro (1995) as their main reference for this recommendation.